Choose your wording carefully when drafting your next job advertisement or you could potentially be in breach of the Human Rights Act.

-Although not all of these terms explicitly refer to young people, as statistically candidates fresh from university are likely to be aged 24 or younger in Australia.
+Although not all of these terms explicitly refer to young people, as statistically candidates fresh from university are likely to be aged 24 or younger.

 Countless advertisements online specify that available jobs are for “recent graduates” with some even reserving their vacancies for “young” individuals.